Bewitched (2022)

 Haud the witches a’ in dread…”

-The rowan tree was considered blessed in Scotland.
-People planted it in front of their houses for good luck and made crosses and hoops out of its branches to protect themselves from witchcraft.
+Rowan tree was considered blessed in Scotland.
+People planted it in front of their houses for good luck, and made crosses and hoops out of its branches to protect themselves from witchcraft.
 Cutting it was taboo.
-Yet, in his witchcraft treatise Daemonologie (1597) James VI questioned whether “commonlie daft wives… knitting Rowan trees” were practising witchery…
+Yet, in his treatise Daemonologie (1597) King James VI of Scotland (James I of England) pondered whether superstitious “commonlie daft wives […] knitting Rowan trees” were themselves practising witchery.
+Years later his treatise turned into a manual for finding and dealing with practitioners of “unlawful arts.”

-The series was inspired by the research of the 16-18th century witch-hunt archives.
-Many of the accused “witches” in the UK were midwifes and “wise women” well-versed in herbal remedies.
-The images are composites of silver gelatin photographs of cursed and blessed plants with embedded photograms- allegories for false beliefs, which were planted in people’s minds and led to institutionalised prosecution of anyone who didn’t fit in.
+The series was inspired by the research of the UK’s 16-18th century witch-hunt archives.
+Many of the accused “witches” were midwifes and “wise women” well-versed in herbal remedies.
+The images depict common British plants, some “blessed” or “cursed”, captured as composites of handprinted silver gelatin photographs and photograms, The latter are allegories for false beliefs and convictions, which were planted in people’s minds and led to institutionalised prosecution of anyone who didn’t fit in.

 Unique handprinted silver gelatin photographs with photograms on expired resin coated paper.
 Lubitel 166B camera, expired Ilford 120mm film.